KarrySingh9018/microservices/README.md

 # microservices
-Microservices project using Spring Cloud, Docker, ELK stack and AWS EC2.
+Microservices project using Spring Cloud (Eureka, Zuul, CloudBus), Docker and AWS EC2.

 Microservices as an architecture consists of small web-services that are capabale of running independently and serve only one business capability.
 To effectively communicate, the micro-services need to be started in an orderly manner